 Some travelers openly admit to ticking the “motorcycle“ box on their permit even though they don‘t have a valid license at home.
-That might fool the traffic cop who pulls you over in Phnom Penh, but it won‘t cut it with your travel insurance company (more on that in a moment).
+That might fool the traffic cop who pulls you over in Phnom Penh, but it won‘t cut it with your travel insurance.

 Plus, if you have absolutely no training and no experience at handling a two-wheeled machine at home, what makes you think you‘ll magically acquire those skills in a foreign country where the roads are shoddy, the vehicles dodgy, the congestion is mind-boggling and the road rules boil down to “might equals right“?
 Seriously, Ho Chi Minh City is NOT the place to learn to ride.
 Thailand and Vietnam have shocking road accident fatality statistics, among the highest per capita in the world.
 The other regional nations aren‘t far behind.